impresso/impresso-language-identification/README.md

     make impresso-lid-stage1-target

+This command only be run after stage 1a has been completely built.
+Cannot be run at the same time via different machines.

 ## Stage 2: Determining the language per content item

 Given the output from different LID systems and the original language